contiv/vpp/k8s/README.md

 on the host before and have the old (outdated) versions of docker images stored locally.

 #### setup-node.sh
-This script simplifies the setup of multi-node cluster - installs DPDK kernel module and interactively creates startup config for vpp.
+This script simplifies the setup of multi-node cluster - installs DPDK kernel module, pull the images, interactively creates startup config for vpp,...
 It has to be executed on each node of the cluster.
 ```
 ./setup-node.sh